siyuan-bruce/siyuan-bruce.github.io/homepage.md

 - **2024-06**: One paper is accepted by **MIS Quarterly Virtual Paper Development Workshop**.

 ## IS Paper Sharing Group (Having fun here)
-Inspired by many open talks in other subjects, we aim to organize an **information systems** paper readings series.
+Inspired by many open talks in other subjects, we organize an **information systems** paper readings series.
 Our initial targeted audience is mainly the beginners in this field, particularly undergraduates and PhD students.
-We are also targeting to introduce more advanced topics in this area by inviting experts in information systems.
+We are also targeting more advanced topics in this area by inviting experts in information systems.
 You can email me (siyuan.jin@connect.ust.hk) if you want to join us. [[Details]](https://siyuan-bruce.github.io/reading_group/home.html)

 <!-- ## **Research Interests**
 - **IT Infrastructure (Blockchain)**: Token-based Platforms, Central Bank Digital Currency, Token Economy